JohnRomanelis/torchbox/README.md

 ### Add a folder to the PYTHONPATH
 - open a terminal and run: `nano ~/.bash_profile`
-- add the following line to the end: `export PYTHONPATH="/Users/my_user/torchbox_lib"
+- add the following line to the end: `export PYTHONPATH="...(path to directory).../torchbox_lib"
 - Done!
 - To check the results run a new terminal and run: `echo $PYTHONPATH`